DevHoot/gatsby-casper/src/content/how-to-host-react-websites-on-github.-a-comprehensive-guide!.md

 $ npm run deploy
 ```

-And we are done! :smiley: Now your site will be available at [https://your-username.github.io/github-hosted-react-site/](#).
+And we are done!
+Now your site will be available at [https://your-username.github.io/github-hosted-react-site/](#).

 In case this doesn't work for you do let me know in the comments what problem you are facing.
 I'll try to help if I can.